-Urgent Jobs in Uganda Without Qualifications
+Urgent Jobs in Uganda you can apply for – No Qualifications Needed

 Jobs in Uganda

 As a nation experiencing both growth and challenges in almost equal measures, Uganda faces a notable disconnect between job opportunities and the skills of its workforce.
-Despite improvements in education over the years, marked by among others the recent rise of the popular international schools, many of the young populace of Uganda, especially the famous Gen Z find it quite difficult to secure employment due to a lack of alignment between their education and the job market’s needs.
-Reality has rubbed many of them in the face that education is far from being the key to success as earlier emphasised by society.
+Despite improvements in education over the years, marked by, among others, the recent rise of the popular international schools, many of the young populace of Uganda, especially the famous Gen Z find it quite difficult to secure employment due to a lack of alignment between their education and the job market’s needs.
+Reality has rubbed many of them in the face that education is far from being the key to success, as earlier emphasised by society.
 This is why we examine the country’s economic landscape, and its education system, and highlight urgent job opportunities that require minimal or no formal qualifications as a response to the dilemma of jobs-do-not-fit-our-profession.
 Because hey!
 If you wait to land that job you went to school for, you will have to wait a little longer…

 John Kasozi, 27, a Business Administration graduate from Kyambogo University and a resident of Katwe, Kampala, has been struggling to find a stable job despite his academic achievements and numerous applications.
 He faces the harsh reality of Uganda’s job market, where many young graduates like him remain unemployed due to limited opportunities.
 Living in a small mud-and-wattle house with his parents and 7 siblings, John feels the pressure to support his family, but his daily routine of sending resumes and attending interviews has been met with rejection and disappointment.
 He has now buried his frustrations in cheap drugs.